 Chlamydia is among these threatening STDs that people are scared of.
 It is a sexually-transmitted disease that has afflicted huge numbers of people all over the world.
 People ought to know what it is so that they can guard themselves against being contaminated with it.

 Chlamydia is a sexually-transmitted disease brought on by the bacterium Chlamydia Trachomatis.
 It can affect both men and women, and it is recognized to show different types of symptoms.

-The hazards of Chlamydia begin working once the bacteria find their way to a person’s reproductive system and gradually bring about devastation to the different internal organs there.
+The hazards of Chlamydia begin working once the bacteria find their way to a person’s reproductive system and gradually bring about the devastation to the different internal organs there.
 This is the key reason why it is always stressed how essential testing for Chlamydia is.

 What are the signs and symptoms of Chlamydia?

 Chlamydia displays different symptoms and these change in each and every person.
 Sometimes, patients who have been afflicted with Chlamydia do not show signs or symptoms until after 7 days since initial exposure to the bacteria.
 In other cases, patients only demonstrate symptoms after three weeks since being infected with the disease.

 Normally, in women who have been afflicted with Chlamydia, the initial symptoms of Chlamydia consist of unusual vaginal discharge, back pains, painful sexual intercourse, queasiness, and bleeding between their menstrual periods.